tasmimul-huda/EuroSAT-classification-via-fine-tuned-efficientnet/README.md

 - create a virtualenv: `virtualenv env`
 - activate env: `env\Scripts\activate`
 - install  dependencies: `pip install requirements.txt`
-- configure the config.py. specify necessary datapath
+- configure the config.py. specify necessary datapath and model_type and all figures path
 - run main.py: `python main.py`

+**There are two baseline models.
+I played a bitwith the architecture and the hyperparameters for optimization**

 ## Output--> BaselineCNN ---without augmentation
 **Loss Accuracy Curve For Baseline CNN**